Save $1000 by Purchasing These 8 Off-Brand Items

 4. Canned goods

-The rule that off-brand items can save you big bucks works for food too!
-This being said, if you don’t mind the way a label works, you can save a lot at the grocery store by choosing the brands you’ve never heard of.
+The rule that off-brand items can save you big bucks works for staple food items too!
+This being said, if you don’t mind the way a label looks, you can save a lot of money in the grocery store aisles by choosing the store brands you’ve never heard of over the familiar national brands.
+This applies to a huge range of products, from canned vegetables like corn and peas to canned beans, diced tomatoes, and broths.

-According to experts, the brand has a higher price point ranging from 40% to 60% because it accounts for the advertising and marketing of the product.
-That’s why you can get a can of chickpeas for just 80 cents from the Great Value brand, while for a can of Goya, you’ll have to pay $1.44.
+According to food industry experts, the name brand almost always has a higher price point, ranging from 40% to 60% more expensive.
+This premium isn’t for better ingredients; it directly accounts for the massive costs of advertising and marketing the product.
+You are paying for their TV commercials and magazine ads.
+That’s why you can get a can of chickpeas for just 80 cents from the Great Value brand, while for a can of Goya, you’ll have to pay $1.44 for the exact same amount of product.

-This difference of $0.60 may seem small, but the overall savings when you do weekly groceries can be significant.
-Factors such as how often you cook and family size are essential in choosing between the two options.
+This difference of $0.60 may seem small on a single can, but the overall savings when you do your weekly groceries can be truly significant, potentially adding up to hundreds of dollars a year.
+Factors such as how often you cook from scratch and your family size are essential in choosing between the two options.
+For a family that uses several canned goods a week, the savings become undeniable.

-Make sure you read and compare the labels.
-Studies have shown that, when it comes to food, some off-brand items are higher in sugar, salt, and fat compared with name brands—but the opposite can apply too.
+It is always a smart practice to make sure you read and compare the labels on the back.
+Studies have occasionally shown that, when it comes to food, some off-brand items are higher in sodium, sugar, and fat compared with name brands—but often, the opposite can also apply.
+Diligent label-reading is key.

-For example, Bush’s chickpeas label lists a preservative called calcium chloride, which the generic Walmart brand doesn’t.
-Also, the Goya brand of black beans contains 11% more sodium than the Walmart brand.
+For example, a can of Bush’s Best chickpeas label lists a preservative called calcium chloride, which the generic Walmart Great Value brand doesn’t include.
+In another instance, the Goya brand of canned black beans contains 11% more sodium per serving than the equivalent Walmart brand.
+This shows that the cheaper option can sometimes be the healthier one as well.

 Read on to discover other off-brand items that are just as good as their branded counterparts!